TwinFlame-Development/horoscopeAPI/examples/README.rst

 Swift
 ^^^^^^^

  Swift programmers, the stars predict that your code will be as sleek as an iPhone today, but be careful not to get lost in the endless possibilities of the Swift language.
 Don't worry, though, for the power of Swift's syntax will guide you towards the path of innovation.
 Remember to use optionals wisely, as force-unwrapping them can cause your code to crash.
-May your day be as exciting as a new episode on Apple TV, and may your Swift code be as optimized as an Apple interface!
+May your day be as exciting as a new episode on Apple TV, and may your Swift code be as beautiful and user-friendly as an Apple interface!

 .. code-block:: swift